So you’ve decided that it’s time to start growing your own cannabis.

 We’ve compiled a list of the top 25 cannabis terms and meanings, in alphabetical order, that you should know.

-If you're looking to grow cannabis, or just want to further your knowledge, also check out these plant growing terms, and the most useful cannabis growing techniques.
+If you're looking to grow your own cannabis, or just want to further your knowledge, also check out these plant growing terms, and the most useful cannabis growing techniques.

 Cannabis Plant Terms